aimxlabs/hello-message/README.md

 - [Whitepaper](docs/whitepaper.md): Learn about the technical architecture and principles of Hello-Message.
 - [API Reference](docs/api/overview.md): Understand how to integrate with Hello-Message APIs.
-- [Examples](examples/): Browse integration examples for Python, JavaScript, and Java.
+- [Examples](examples/): Browse integration examples for Python and JavaScript.

 ## Quick Start